-Families who decide to take off during the summer months must notify the JCC by the re- enrollment deadline and must pay a retainer fee of 25% of summer tuition in order to hold their child's space in the program for the new school year.
-If these conditions are not met, the JCC cannot guarantee that space will be available in August.
+Families who decide to take off during the summer months must notify the JCC by the re-enrollment deadline and must pay a retainer fee of 25% of tuition in order to hold the child's space in the program for the new school year.
+That fee guarantees your child's spot in the program.
 Children who elect to graduate from Shalom Pre-K in June must notify the Director as a schedule change.
 All schedule change requests must be made in writing to the Early Childhood Education Director by the 15th of the month and will go into effect on the 1st of the following month.
-Only one schedule change is permitted each year.
-Each change thereafter will incur a \$100 fee.
+Failure to notify the Director within the 15 day period will result in you being responsible for half a month's tuition.

-Making Tuition Payments
+Tuition Payments